 Vacation Races always treats you right, but Global Adventures takes it up a notch.

 Apart from the awesome medal you'll get at the end of the week, you'll also get some great high quality gear and souvenirs that you'll cherish for years to come.

 What's not included?

-The main thing not included is your airfare to and from San Jose, Costa Rica.
 All of your meals will be covered except for two dinners and one lunch, where you’ll get to explore the culinary options of Costa Rica on your own.
-Apart from that, the only thing you would be expected to cover is any souvenirs or additional food or drink.
+Apart from that, the only thing you would be expected to cover while on the trip is any souvenirs or additional food or drink.